SecureAuth Idp Version affected: All

-Please see this article for help with accessing this endpoint https://SecureAuthIdP/SecureAuth#/.well-known/openid-configuration
+8. For help with accessing this endpoint https://SecureAuthIdP/SecureAuth#/.well-known/openid-configuration see this article:

 SecureAuth Knowledge Base Articles provide information based on specific use cases and may not apply to all appliances or configurations.
 Be advised that these instructions could cause harm to the environment if not followed correctly or if they do not apply to the current use case.

 Customers are responsible for their own due diligence prior to utilizing this information and agree that SecureAuth is not liable for any issues caused by misconfiguration directly or indirectly related to SecureAuth products.